 Your doctor will discuss treatment if you have cancerous cysts.
 The outlook will vary depending on the type of cancer involved.

 Most types of cysts can’t be prevented.
 However, there are exceptions.

 Women prone to ovarian cysts may be able to prevent new cysts from forming by using hormonal contraceptives.

 Cleaning your eyelid near the eyelash line with a gentle cleanser can help keep the oil ducts from becoming blocked.
 This may help prevent chalazia.

-You can prevent pilonidal cysts from forming by keeping the skin in the affected area clean.
-You can also put powder on your skin to keep it dry.
+You can prevent pilonidal cysts from forming by keeping the skin in the affected area clean and dry.
 Getting up every so often instead of sitting for a long time can also help prevent these cysts.